-The second part of the study will involve you coming in to the John Radcliffe Hospital at two different times.
-The timings of these will be around your menstrual cycle, with one session during your period and the other around 10 days after a period.
-These visits will take about 4 hours each, plus any break times.
-If you have brought someone with you, they can be in the room whilst we explain what we will be doing but we will ask them to step outside the room for the tests.
-This is because having someone else inside the room can affect the results of the tests.
-Ideally we would like you to not drink caffeine or take painkillers on the day of the tests, but it is okay if this is not possible.
-At the start of the visits, you will complete a short questionnaire about how you feel today.
+The second part of the study will involve your child/ward coming in to the John Radcliffe Hospital at two different times.
+The timings of these will be around their menstrual cycle, with one session during their period and the other around 10 days after a period.
+These visits will take about 4 hours plus break times each.
+As the parent/carer you can be in the room whilst we explain what we will be doing and demonstrate/show equipment but we will ask you to step outside the room for the tests.
+This is because the presence of a parent/carer can alter the responses to our tests.
+Ideally we would like your child/ward to not drink caffeine or take painkillers on the day of the tests, but it is okay if this is not possible.

 On our website you can find a video recording of these visits so you can see what these will be like (www.wrh.ox.ac.uk/research/roadpain).